Billionaire Profile

 Early Life

-Seo Jung-jin was born in Cheongju, South Korea, on October 23, 1957.
-He graduated from Jemulpo High School and later earned degrees from Konkuk University, including a Bachelor of Industrial Engineering and a Master of Business Administration.
-His early career included work at Samsung Electronics and as a consultant for Daewoo Motors.
+Seo Jung-jin was born on October 23, 1957, in Cheongju, South Korea.
+He graduated from Jemulpo High School in Incheon and earned a Bachelor's degree in Industrial Engineering and a Master of Business Administration from Konkuk University.

 Rise to Success